Roll20/roll20-character-sheets/Hero6Playable/README.md

 **Second Phase**

 Things aren't going well for Rising Sun.
 He got hit pretty hard and if he takes another hit like that, he'll be out.
 So it's either now or never.
-At the beginning of his round he does all of the following...
+At the beginning of his phase he does all of the following...

 He changes his maneuver to "none".
 He turns on his Heat Radiation.
-He turns off his Flight 10" (he's right next to his opponent, no need to move)
+He turns off his Flight 10" (he's right next to his opponent, no need to move).

 He presses the *Pay END* button and it expends 13 END (3 for the fire shield, 8 for the heat radiation, and 2 for the force field).

 His opponent gets affected by the Heat Radiation.
 Rising Sun click on that power and damage dice are rolled.
 No attack dice or END are expended because the CV is set to 'none', and the *Auto* checkbox is unchecked.

 Next, Rising Sun uses hit Solar Flare power.
-He click on the END for each of these powers to expend the 6 endurance (4 from the Blast, 2 from the Flash).
-He then click on the Solar Flare: Blast power to roll his attack.
+He clicks on the END for each of these powers to expend the 6 endurance (4 from the Blast, 2 from the Flash).
+He then clicks on the Solar Flare: Blast power to roll his attack.
 This power has a CV of 'OCV' so it rolls attack dice (along with the damage dice), and Rising Sun hits (yay!).
 His opponent marks off the damage he takes.
 Now the Solar Flare power is a compound power with two *parts* and the Blast was only the first part.
 For the second part of the attack, Rising Sun clicks on his Solar Flare: Flash power.
 No attack dice are rolled because the CV is set to 'none'.
 The effects of the flash are applied to his opponent.

 No need to detail the rest of the combat.
 We'll leave the fate of Rising Sun to your imagination.